Fulfillment-Global/buythis-shortcode/readme.txt

 == Changelog ==

+= 1.2 =
+* 15% VAT is added to price data received from sources, since the prices are VAT exclusive.

 = 1.1 =
 * "Affiliate code" changed to "Affiliate ID".
-* Added extra source endpoints for use in the "value" parameter.
+* Added more source endpoints for use in the "value" parameter.
-* Added extra shortcuts.
+* Added more shortcuts.
+* Added format string (round brace) syntax.
-* Added round brace and pipe syntax.
+* Added OR (pipe) syntax.

 = 1.0 =
 * Initial release.